 23.4.5.7.13.4.1 Requests for a Renewable Exemption must be received by the ISO no later than the deadline specified in Section 23.4.5.7.13.1.
 If any Examined Facility or NCZ Examined Project submits both a request for a Renewable Exemption and a Competitive Entry Exemption (i.e., seeking to be considered for both exemptions at the same time,) the ISO shall not consider the request for a Renewable Exemption.
 The ISO may request additional information and updated information at any time regarding eligibility and continued eligibility.
 The Renewable Exemption Applicant (if after entry, the Generator) shall timely provide the information.

 23.4.5.7.13.4.2 The ISO shall determine whether a Renewable Exemption Applicant is or is not Qualified a Renewable Exemption Applicant, and whether it is eligible or is not eligible for an exemption pursuant to Section 23.4.5.7.2(a) and (b) or Section 23.4.5.7.14, prior to the Bifurcated Decision Period in the case of a Bifurcated Class Year.
 For a Class Year that is not Bifurcated the ISO shall make such qualification determination prior to the Initial Decision Period.
 For a Class Year that is not Bifurcated and for Class Year X-2 the ISO shall also determine prior to the Initial Decision Period, at each Subsequent Decision Period, and upon completion of the Class Year, whether more than 1,000 MW of Installed Capacity (or, as applicable, whether more than the quantity remaining after allocations to Examined Facilities that remain a member Class Year X-1at the time of its completion) would be eligible for a Renewable Exemption (including MW of NCZ Examined Projects) in a Class Year but for the 1,000 MW limitation and will post that quantity on its web site.
-For a Class Year that is not Bifurcated and for Class Year X-2 if at the time of the ISO’s issuance of the notice of the completion of the Class Year, more than 1,000 MW, then remaining in the Class Year or associated with a transfer of CRIS at the same location, are eligible for a Renewable Exemption, the ISO shall (i) first, exclude from the 1,000 MW cap the CRIS MW of any Examined Facility or NCZ Examined Project that was determined to be exempt pursuant to Sections 23.4.5.7.2 (a), or (b) or Section 23.4.5.7.14, and (ii) second, issue a final determination (if a member of the completed Class Year, or an Expected CRIS Transferee) of the MW that will be exempt from an Offer Floor, equal to the proportion of the requested CRIS MW as determined in accordance with Section 23.4.5.7.13.1.1(b).
+For a Class Year that is not Bifurcated and for Class Year X-2 if at the time of the ISO’s issuance of the notice of the completion of the Class Year, more than 1,000 MW, then remaining in the Class Year or associated with a transfer of CRIS at the same location, are eligible for a Renewable Exemption, the ISO shall (i) first, exclude from the 1,000 MW cap the CRIS MW of any Examined Facility or NCZ Examined Project that was determined to be exempt pursuant to Sections 23.4.5.7.2 (a), or (b) or Section 23.4.5.7.14, and (ii) second, issue a final determination (if a member of the completed Class Year, an Expected CRIS Transferee or a Category III Examined Facility) of the MW that will be exempt from an Offer Floor, equal to the proportion of the requested CRIS MW as determined in accordance with Section 23.4.5.7.13.1.1(b).

 23.4.5.7.13.4.3 Determinations made pursuant to Section 23.4.5.7.13.4.2 shall be provided to the Renewable Exemption Applicants (other than NCZ Examined Projects) concurrent with the issuance of determinations in accordance with Section 23.4.5.7.3.3.2 through 23.4.57.3.3.5, and for an NCZ Examined Project at the time of the ISO’s determination pursuant to Section 23.4.5.7.2.1.